Chia seeds are small, black and white seeds from the Salvia hispanica plant. They are rich in nutrients such as protein and fiber.

 They are a rich source of fiber, protein, unsaturated fats, and antioxidants.
 They also contain several important micronutrients, including calcium, iron, magnesium, phosphorus, zinc, and B vitamins.

-May help lower high blood pressure
+It may help lower high blood pressure.

-Benefits for heart health
+Benefits for cardiovascular health

 Supports bone health